 One of the greatest days of cycling you will ever have!
 We will challenge ourselves on small mountains that rise up along the Atlantic Ocean.
 The ride down French Mountain is thrilling, a curving road, which looks out over the Gulf of St. Lawrence, one of the most photographed places in North America.

-Thursday, July 24 – Cheticamp to Inverness 66 km (41 mi.)
+Friday, August 5, 2022 – Cheticamp to Inverness 64 km (40 mi.)

 We follow the Ceilidh Trail, along the shore of the Gulf.
 We pass a region of French-speaking Acadian fishing villages, and later, into the heart of Nova Scotia’s rich Gaelic music and culture.
 This is our last night together- let’s party!